rajch/LBCC-book/chapter2.md

 Before we conclude the chapter, I had promised a slightly more detailed discussion of what we are doing here.
 Here it is.

-Although this section is slightly more detailed in describing compiler theory than the rest of the chapter, do not expect very in-depth coverage.
+Although this section is "slightly more detailed" in describing compiler theory than the rest of the chapter, do not expect very in-depth coverage.
 Consider this a layman-termed introduction, by a layman for laymen.

 That said, let us proceed.